Siddharth-94/Retail-Sales-Prediction/README.md

 A) Initially, data cleaning and wrangling were conducted to combine two datasets.
 Then, the Exploratory Data Analysis (EDA) was performed by creating various visualization charts to analyze the data.
 During the EDA, some interesting findings were discovered such as the high correlation between sales and customers, more sales on Mondays due to store closures on Sundays, promotions leading to more sales, stores staying open more frequently during school holidays and generating more sales compared to state holidays, store type 'a' having the highest sales on average, Assortment level-b (i.e., 'extra') resulting in the highest average sales, school holidays affecting only 17.9% of sales, and so on.

-B) In the second step we did hypothesis testing:
+B) In the second step I did hypothesis testing:

 1. Hypothesis: Stores located closer to competition have significantly lower sales than stores located further away